5/Flux Broker Modules

 }

-After exiting the reactor and before exiting the module thread, the module SHALL send an RPC to broker.module-status indicating that it intends to exit.
+After exiting the reactor and before exiting the module thread, the module SHALL send an RPC to module.status indicating that it intends to exit.
 The module SHALL wait for a response to this message before exiting mod_main().

 Example payload: